sthagen/python-fixerio/README.md

 # python-fixerio
-Simplistic bread and butter helper
+Simplistic bread and butter helper to read some exchange rates and rescale naively.

 ... read the source, Luke.